HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/manage_collections.md

 ## Deleting a collection

-1. From the HCL Digital Experience 9.5 Digital Asset Management interface, click the **More** menu of a collection and click **Delete**.
+1. From the HCL Digital Experience 9.5 Digital Asset Management interface, click the **More actions** menu of a collection and click **Delete**.
 A message appears to confirm your action.
 Once a collection is deleted, you can no longer retrieve it, including the media assets, renditions, and versions you have used as your web content.
 3. Click **Delete collection** to delete the collection.